 Convenience.
 We’re constantly pursuing ways to make our lives, both personal and professional, as convenient and efficient as possible.
 It makes sense then that we oftentimes opt for a larger one-stop shop, whether for increased choices or lower price.
 After all, lugging your kids with you to both a grocery store and a shoe store when you’re in a hurry doesn’t sound nearly as appealing as going to a store that offers both.
 But I think we can all agree that there’s also a time and place for specialists.
 Whether you break your wrist or damage your eye, you’re more inclined to seek out an expert than a generalist.
 The same concept applies in almost any industry, including training and development.
 In our world, we hire consultants, coaches, and training partners that have experience and credentials in the areas we’re trying to measure and improve.
 So, as appealing as it might seem to utilize the talent platform right in front of you for your next 360 feedback initiative, here are a few things to consider before doing so.

-Larger talent platforms have a lot of things going for them, and convenience is certainly one of them.
-However, partnering with an expert who specializes in 360s to manage the process from beginning to end has clear advantages.
+Bottom Line Larger talent platforms have a lot of things going for them, and convenience is certainly one of them.
+However, partnering with an expert who specializes in 360 feedback to manage the process from beginning to end has clear advantages.
 In the long run, this approach is likely to net better results and improved ROI.